awsdocs/amazon-appstream2-developer-guide/doc_source/active-directory-admin.md

 |  Fleet  |  ExampleFleet  |  `AppStream 2.0 - fleet:ExampleFleet`  |
 |  Image builder  |  ExampleImageBuilder  |  `AppStream 2.0 - image-builder:ExampleImageBuilder`  |

-You can identify and delete inactive computer objects created by AppStream 2\.0 with the following `dsquery computer` and `dsrm` commands\.
+You can identify and delete inactive computer objects created by AppStream 2\.0 by using the following `dsquery computer` and `dsrm` commands\.
 For more information, see [Dsquery computer](https://technet.microsoft.com/en-us/library/cc730720.aspx) and [Dsrm](https://technet.microsoft.com/en-us/library/cc731865.aspx) in the Microsoft documentation\.

-The `dsquery` command is used to identify inactive computer objects over a certain period of time, and uses the following format\.
-The `dsquery` command should also be run with the parameter `-desc "AppStream 2.0*"` to show only AppStream 2\.0 objects\.
+The `dsquery` command identifies inactive computer objects over a certain period of time and uses the following format\.
+The `dsquery` command should also be run with the parameter `-desc "AppStream 2.0*"` to display only AppStream 2\.0 objects\.

 ```
 dsquery computer "OU-distinguished-name" -desc "AppStream 2.0*" -inactive number-of-weeks-since-last-login
 ```
 + `OU-distinguished-name` is the distinguished name of the organizational unit\.
 For more information, see [Finding the Organizational Unit Distinguished Name](#active-directory-oudn)\.
 If you don't provide the *OU\-distinguished\-name* parameter, the command searches the entire directory\.
-+ `number-of-weeks-since-last-log-in` is the desired value based on how you'd like to define what's "inactive"\.
++ `number-of-weeks-since-last-log-in` is the desired value based on how you want to define inactivity\.

-For example, the following command displays all computer objects in the `OU=ExampleOU,DC=EXAMPLECO,DC=COM` organizational unit that have not logged in within the past two weeks\.
+For example, the following command displays all computer objects in the `OU=ExampleOU,DC=EXAMPLECO,DC=COM` organizational unit that have not been logged into within the past two weeks\.

 ```
 dsquery computer OU=ExampleOU,DC=EXAMPLECO,DC=COM -desc "AppStream 2.0*" -inactive 2